 One of the most popular fruits is strawberries.
-This is thanks to their romantic reputation, their bright color, and their compact size perfect for snacking.
+This is thanks to their romantic reputation, bright color, and compact size, which is perfect for snacking.

 Do strawberries go bad?
 How long do they last?

 Here’s what you need to know.
 Like all fruits, strawberries can go bad.
 When stored in the fridge, strawberries can last up to 5-7 days.

 How To Tell If Your Strawberries Are Bad

 Use your senses to determine the freshness of your strawberries.
 If you see any white or gray mold on the surface of your fruit, discard it quickly.

 When it comes to the texture of your strawberries, look out for soft, mushy, or bruised flesh.
 This kind of texture also indicates that your strawberries will most probably not taste any good.
 So you might want to get rid of it due to its loss of quality.

 Your strawberries may start to lose their color after a while; you’ll want to toss these out because the quality is no longer at its best.
 Remember: strawberries with green patches are a sign that they were picked early and are completely okay to consume.

 Another sign to tell if your strawberries have spoiled is if they have an off smell.
 You’ll want to get rid of these as well.